Dustin-Oakes/Motor-Vehicles-By-Fuel-Type/README.md

 Rob will put together a line graph demonstrating the popularity of hybrid vs. electric vehicles year over year since 2011.

-# Heat Map

-Dustin will create a heat map displaying the location of the dealerships that sold the most non-gas vehicles.

-# Pie graph

-Trish will create a pie graph that demostrates a high level view of whicfh type of vehicle was the most popular over the span of 2011-present,.

 # Bar graph

 David will put together a bar graph that shows the most popular Brands in Washington. (brands sales over 1,000 units.)